Later in the morning, I will usually get a visit from Jon, or Ed, who are supervising my work.

 ONCE WE’VE DONE THE FEW KEY TEACHING PROJECTS THEY HAVE HERE, WE ARE ENCOURAGED TO MAKE WHAT PIECES OF FURNITURE WE WOULD LIKE TO DO

 One of the things I like about these woodworking courses is that, although the first few months are fairly structured, we are allowed to work at our own pace, either going faster or slower than the people we started with.
 Once we’ve done the few key teaching projects they have here, we are encouraged to make what pieces of furniture we would like to do.
-David gets more involved then; usually in one to one meetings, helping students design furniture that will help to develop skills that they would want to learn and taking account of what else is happening in the workshop.
+Daren or Duncan gets more involved then; usually in one to one meetings, helping students design furniture that will help to develop skills that they would want to learn and taking account of what else is happening in the workshop.
 I think the thing that makes this place different for me is that it’s not just a teaching workshop; there is usually furniture being made here that is really inspirational.

 THIS IS NOT LIKE A SCHOOL OR A COLLEGE, IT’S MORE LIKE A REAL WORKSHOP, WORKING FOR 50 WEEKS A YEAR…

-Phil Mayne is the Digital Artist at Rowden he runs a “basics” arts class in the early weeks this is usually an hour or so at the end of the day .
+Phil Mayne is the Digital Artist at Rowden he runs a “basics” arts class in the early weeks.
+This is usually an hour or so at the end of the day .
 He follows this up later in the year with more advance presentation drawing instruction and finally working with CAD Computer Aided Design.
 This is a long course or several weeks with small group of four or five using Rhino CAD.
 It looks amazing.

 Jonathan from Bark Furniture comes in once a week to talk with us either in a small group or on to one about what we are doing AFTER Rowden.
-I am hoping to stay here, they have a “post grad” studio for four small businesses and Jonathan and David both help mentor and advise these students how to set up small businesses and take products to market.
+I am hoping to stay here, they have a “post grad” studio for four small businesses and Jonathan and Duncan both help mentor and advise these students how to set up small businesses and take products to market.